maelh/radio-frequency-prototype-boards/README.md

 ## Fabricating the RF proto boards

 The necessary ZIP files are available in the [fabrication directory](fabrication/), ready to be sent to a PCB manufacturer.
-They are tuned for JLCPCB, but you can easily  [adjust the settings](Manufacturing.md#generating-files-manually) as needed when generating the gerber, drill and map files from within the KiCad projects.
+They are tuned for JLCPCB, but you can easily  [adjust the settings](Manufacturing.md#generating-files-manually) as needed when generating the Gerber, drill and map files from within the KiCad projects.

 ### PCB ordering website options